SourcePond/jenkins-maven-plugin/README.md

 ```
 mvn jenkins:cli -Djenkins.command="help create-job"
 ```
-You can also define your Jenkins baseUrl like this:
+You can also define your Jenkins baseURL like this:
 ```
 mvn jenkins:cli -Djenkins.baseURL=http://[HOST]:[PORT]/[JENKINS PATH] -Djenkins.command=[CMD]
 ```